 No wonder his tools stay shiny.

-If the price was right, even my father, a complete numpty at the construction game, might have ended up with a collection of shinys adorning his garage walls.
+If the price was right, even my father, a complete numpty at the construction game.
+Might have ended up with a collection of shineys adorning his garage walls.

-Many of the men of the world have a romantic notion of owning a man cave full of manly toys and yes you’ve guessed it, shiny manly tools, the epitome of ruggedness, can quite often fulfil this brief for them.
+Many of the men of the world have a romantic notion of owning a man cave.
+A cave full of manly toys.
+And yes you’ve guessed it… Shiny manly tools, the epitome of ruggedness.
+Can and often does fulfil this brief for them.

-Yes, his tools will come in handy for the quick fix it jobs around the house but anything more taxing than tightening a loose screw and the like will leave our man out in the cold.
+Yes, his tools will come in handy for the quick fix it jobs around the house.
+But anything more taxing than tightening a loose screw and the like, will leave our man completely out in the cold.

-That’s the time he knows to call in an expert.
+But he knows, that’s the time to call in an expert.

 So in conclusion…

-In a nutshell, as nice as they may look all racked out along a garage wall in their pristine, shiny and sharp condition, beware the guy with his shiny tools.
-They are by no means a guarantee for a quality job.
+In a nutshell… As nice as they may look all racked out along a garage wall in their pristine, shiny and sharp condition.
+Beware the guy with his shiny tools.
+They are by no means any guarantee for a quality job.

-Let’s face it, the tools are just the means to do a job.
-Without the added wherewithal, the knowledge and practised and perfected skills to go with them, they may just as well be ornaments.
+Let’s face it, the tools are just a means to doing a job.
+Without the added wherewithal, the knowledge and practised and perfected skills to go with them.
+They may just as well be ornaments.

-So just like our man with his Rolls, whenever you have a project you are compelled to trust to others, please take the time to look out for the guys like me, guys with a set of tools that show a great deal of wear and tear, tools that show the scars of active service, tools that have obviously been used!
+So just like our man with his Rolls.
+Whenever you have a project you are compelled to trust to others.
+Please take the time to look out for the guys like me.
+Guys with a set of tools that show a great deal of wear and tear.

 Does that make sense?